Are we looking at the next big move in V.F. Corporation (VFC)?

 V.F.
-Corporation (NYSE: VFC) is -59.64% lower on its value in year-to-date trading and has touched a low of $27.92 and a high of $78.91 in the current 52-week trading range.
+Corporation (NYSE: VFC) is -61.95% lower on its value in year-to-date trading and has touched a low of $27.03 and a high of $78.91 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VFC stock was last observed hovering at around $28.95 in the last trading session, with the day’s gains setting it 0.6% off its average median price target of $37.05 for the next 12 months.
-It is also 40.9% off the consensus price target high of $50.00 offered by 24 analysts, but current levels are -1.9% lower than the price target low of $29.00 for the same period.
+The VFC stock was last observed hovering at around $27.69 in the last trading session, with the day’s gains setting it 0.17%.

 Top 5 Cheap Stocks to Own Right Now